Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Introduction

 The paper is structured as follows.
-In Section \ref{sec:preliminaries} we present the fundamental formulations for the first and second gradient continuum as well as the beam.
-In Section \ref{sec:mainresults}, we derive the coupling terms for the overlapping domain decomposition method and the condensation of the beam balance equations.
-The spatial discretization is given in Section \ref{sec:discretization}, followed by a series of representative examples in Section \ref{sec:numerics}.
-Eventually, conclusions are summarised in Section \ref{sec:conclusions}.
+In Section \ref{sec:preliminaries} we present the fundamental formulations for the first and second gradient continuum as well as \review{for} the beam.
+In Section~\ref{sec:mainresults}, we derive \review{our main results: the coupling terms and the final variational system.} The spatial discretization is given in Section \ref{sec:discretization}, followed by a series of representative examples in Section \ref{sec:numerics}.
+Eventually, conclusions are summarized in Section \ref{sec:conclusions}.